dkoh12/llm/README.md

   - To switch between Ollama and LMStudio

 Note - inference is kind of slow despite running the model on localhost

+LLM.py is a wrapper around both Ollama and LM Studio

 ## Running Tests